pillar-banner-arrow

 Product Overview

-This section includes key information about the business’s product offering and technology.
-Buyers and investors will be interested to learn about the core product offering and how it differs from others in the market.
+This topic includes vital information about your business’s product offering and technology.
+Buyers and investors will want to know about the core product offering and how it differs from others in the market.

-• Product overview (key functionality, what the product does, who it serves, etc.)
+• Product overview (key functionality, what the product does, whom it serves, etc.)

 • Product detail (detail on modules, different product offerings, core and supplemental products, etc.)